FundyPhytoPhys/BalticO2/Manuscript/BalticO2_MS.md

 Fig. <a href="#fig:GrowthRateJVPSII">4</a> presents linear regressions between chlorophyll-specific growth rates (µ; d^−1^) and PSII electron flux (*JV*~PSII~; µmol e^−^ µmol Chl *a*^−1^ d^−1^) measured under half diel peak PAR growth light. *JV*~PSII~ was estimated using FRRf induction curves with excitation at Ex~445nm~, Ex~470nm~, Ex~535nm~, or Ex~590nm~, corresponding to growth wavebands of 450, 470, 530, or 620 nm and 250 µM or 2.5 µM [O~2~].
 We did not present data for those PE-rich cultures which showed negligible growth under 405, 450, 730 nm and 250 µM O~2~; nor for those PC-rich cultures which showed negligible growth under 405 nm and 250 µM O~2~.

-*JV*~PSII~ positively affects µ of the tested PE-rich picocyanobacteria?
+µ (d^−1^), as expected, is positively correlated with *JV*~PSII~.
+For the PE-rich strain .... positively affects µ of the tested PE-rich picocyanobacteria?
 XXX Stop here, need stats firstXXX

 <br>